sphinx-gallery/sphinx-gallery/doc/configuration.rst

 Minimal reported time
 =====================

-By default, Sphinx-gallery logs and embeds in the html output the time it took to run each script.
+By default, Sphinx-Gallery logs and embeds in the html output the time it took to run each script.
 If the majority of your examples runs quickly, you may not need this information.